keybase/client/shared/docs/react-native/profiling.md

 }
 ```

+This makes use of User Timings API.
+If you aren't connected to the remote debugger, you'll need to use a polyfill to run this.
+See https://github.com/keybase/client/commit/f23f82d941 .

 The important thing is that beginEvent and endEvent are defined.
 Otherwise it
 tries to use some nativeTracingMethod that isn't define.